just4developments/vscode-testing-api/README.md

 3. Code snippets for operations like GET and POST...
 3. Make testcases when you combine with the project  [https://github.com/just4developments/api-testing]

+Note:
+* You can run api in a part of content by select it and run.
+* If you select nothing, it will run content in editor.

 ### Some snippets

 1. api.get : Generate client request by GET method